Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

 Macros #macro
 -------------

 Macro is a HTTL markup unit which can be reused.
-Macros can use a set of parameters similar to parameters in a `java` function.
+Macro can use a set of parameters similar to parameters in a `java` function.
 When you call a macro HTTL the markup defined in the macro is inserted to the place of a macro call.

 The format of the macro definition::